Billboard Ad Spot

 What tools do you use most for your work?

-For commercial works: iMac, Wacom(Intuos), and Adobe Creative Suite.
+For commercial work: iMac, Wacom (Intuos), and Adobe Creative Suite.

-For personal sketches: iPad Pro, Chinese ink and brush.
+For personal sketches: iPad Pro, Chinese ink, and brush.

 What advice would you give to a young creative?